mishesbone/mishesbone/README.md

 - 👋 Hi, I’m @mishesbone
-- 👀 I’m interested in coding STEMAI.
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning Tensorflow,Keras,Scikit learn,Matplotlib,scipy,numpy,pandas and C++.
+- 🌱 I’m currently a Technical Support Engineer at Valinno Systems Ltd.
+- I'm working on Python projects as well as projects using these machine learning Libraries, including: Tensorflow,Keras,Scikit learn,Matplotlib,scipy,numpy,pandas; I also i'm working on a C++ Project.
-- 💞️ I’m looking to collaborate on Sofware developments and Artificial Intelligence projects.
+- 💞️ I’m looking to collaborate on Sofware development and Artificial Intelligence projects.
 - 📫 How to reach me itsmishesbone@gmail.com or call +2349120980217.

 <!---